 A tree mast is also considered as an alternative.
-However, the mast generally cannot hold as much equipment as a monopole mast (Preferred alternative) and there are also no tall trees in the approximate vicinity.
+However, the mast generally cannot hold as much equipment as a lattice mast (preferred alternative), even though the tree mast will be located adjacent some tall Blue gum trees to the north of the site.